rkaraujo/react-renato-flix/README.md

 # React sample application

-This is a React project I made following an introductory course.
+This is a React project I made following an introductory course from Alura.
 It has a main page like Netflix to show videos from Youtube, a create category page and a create video page.

 It uses:
 * React JS